keimlink/django-workshop/docs/local_settings.rst

 This code loads all the settings from the file :file:`local_settings.py` if it exists.
 If this file does not exist, nothing happens.
-So you can define in the file :file:`local_settings.py` certain values ​​and overwrite the values defined in :file:`settings.py`.
+So you can define in the file :file:`local_settings.py` certain values and overwrite the values defined in :file:`settings.py`.

 So upgrade your :file:`settings.py` file at the end as stated above.